JesseTNRoberts/SP25-CSC4220/gradproject.md

 ## Introduction

-Students in the graduate version of the course will complete 3 additional assignments.
+Students in the graduate version of the course will complete 2 additional assignments.
 - A modern book on machine learning approved by the instructor (ie. Genius Makers, The Alignment Problem, Human Compatible)
-- A group discussion based on research paper reading
-- A culminating group project
+- An original group project

 ## Modern Book and Research Papers on Machine Learning